krisztian-hofstadter-tedor/frame/README.md

 - maybe with custom domain - the url will have to be changed;

 ## Todo
 - add nav menu;

 ## Todo later
-is class needed in _config.yml?
+- is class needed in config.yml?
+- how could I have pages in the pages folders
+- shall I add drafts?